EveJas90/PKI-Portfolio-Jasmine-Everett/labs/week-01/keypair-generation.md

 - What makes the public key safe to share
 - What makes the private key sensitive

+The public key is issued to another party to decrypt the data that is encrytped by the private key.
+They private key is what is needed to decrypt data it also creates a digital signitare that confirms that something was done by an individual, thats why it is sensitive.
 ---

 ## Security Scenario